RONTheCookie/hooloovoo/README.md

 Hooloovoo
 ==========

+### Warning
+Before using this with your Respeaker, you might want to follow [this guide](https://github.com/SeeedDocument/ReSpeaker-4-Mic-Array-for-Raspberry-Pi/blob/master/ReSpeaker-4-Mic-Array-for-Raspberry-Pi.md).

 A superintelligent shade of the color blue.

 This is a **node.js** library to control a **APA102** RGB LED strip via **SPI** with your **Raspberry Pi**.